biochem-data-sci/mehc-curation/README.md

 - `output_dir` is optional for every stage.
 If you omit it, data stays in memory and any generated reports are written to the current working directory.
 - When you do provide an `output_dir`, the folder will be created automatically if it does not exist, and both CSV outputs and reports are saved beneath it.

+### Duplicate Handling

+- `param_deduplicate` now defaults to `True` for all validation, cleaning, and normalization entry points so that duplicate rows are removed automatically unless you opt out.

 ## Requirements

 - Python >= 3.7